 A Candidate Statement provides candidates an opportunity to speak to voters regarding their background, education, qualifications, and platform.
 Candidate Statements are printed in the Voter Information Guide.
 This guide is mailed to all registered voters approximately one month prior to the election.

 Candidates may elect to have a statement printed in the guide.
 Candidates who choose to do so are required to pay the estimated costs of including their Candidate Statement in the Voter Information Guide at the time of filing.
 The actual costs of inclusion will be determined after the election, and participating candidates will either receive a refund or be responsible for paying additional costs at that time.
-A list of estimated costs for candidate statements, by district, is listed in the section on "Estimated Costs for Candidate Statements".
+Estimated costs for candidate statements are calculated based on historical printing costs for each office.
+Refer to the "Estimated Candidates Statement Cost" section below for this election.

-All candidates, regardless of whether or not they choose to publish a Candidate Statement, are required to complete and file a Candidate Statement Form.
-On this form, candidates will indicate whether or not they elect to file a candidate statement and will submit the printed text of the statement if they choose to file one.
+All candidates are required to complete and file a Candidate Statement Form.
+On this form, candidates will indicate whether or not they elect to file a candidate statement and submit the printed text of the statement if they choose to file one.
 A Candidate Statement Form may be filled out prior to filing by accessing it on the Elections Office website at www.sbcountyelections.com.
 Alternatively, the form can be filled out at the Elections Office at the time of filing.